ArpitFaldu/RestApi_Bank_Management/README.md

-**Banking REST API**

-**Overview:-**
-This REST API, built with Spring Boot, Hibernate, and JPA, enables managing bank accounts and transactions.
-It supports account creation, deletion, deposits, withdrawals, and transfers.

-**Features:-**
+# 💰 TransactFlow – Banking System Backend

+A **secure and scalable RESTful API** built with **Spring Boot**, **Hibernate**, and **JPA** to manage core banking operations such as account handling, deposits, withdrawals, and fund transfers.
+Designed with clean architecture and data integrity in mind, this backend system is ideal for digital banking platforms and fintech services.

+---

+## 🧾 Overview

+**TransactFlow** provides a robust API for handling essential banking features with automatic transaction cleanup, ensuring secure and consistent data handling.

+---

+## 🔑 Core Features

+- 🏦 **Account Management**
-Create and delete accounts, with transaction history automatically removed upon account deletion.
+  Create and delete bank accounts with ease.
+Deletion triggers auto-removal of associated transaction history for a clean data model.
-Deposit and withdraw funds.
-Transfer funds between accounts.

-**Technologies:-**
+- 💵 **Deposit & Withdrawal**
+  Seamlessly deposit or withdraw funds from any valid account with proper validations.

+- 🔁 **Fund Transfer**
+  Securely transfer money between accounts with transactional integrity and rollback support.

+---

+## 🧰 Tech Stack

-1)Spring Boot
+- **Framework:** Spring Boot
-2)Hibernate
-3)JPA

-Setup
-Clone the repository, build the project, and run the application.
-The API will be accessible locally.
+- **ORM:** Hibernate
+- **Database Layer:** JPA (Java Persistence API)

+---